What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 The nasal passages need to work harder to warm and humidify the air before it enters the lungs; this can cause an extraordinarily dry mouth, nose, and throat.

 Modern PAP systems feature either inbuilt or detachable humidifiers to alleviate this.
-This comprehensive guide from ApriaDirect will teach you everything you need to know about the CPAP humidifier.
-From CPAP humidifier settings and different types to pros and cons and more.
+This comprehensive guide from ApriaDirect will teach you everything you need to know about CPAP humidifiers, CPAP humidifier chambers, and the best options for home or travel CPAP with humidifiers.

 What Is A CPAP Humidifier?

-While some humidifiers are designed only for use with one machine, others may be used with a wide range of devices.
-The humidifier's efficacy as a CPAP treatment accessory depends on its compatibility with your specific CPAP machine.
+While some CPAP humidifiers are designed only for use with one machine, others may be used with a wide range of devices.
+The effectiveness of a CPAP humidifier chamber as a treatment accessory depends on its compatibility with your specific CPAP machine.
 It is recommended that you consult the user manual or contact your supplier or device manufacturer to verify your purchase.

 What Does The Humidifier Do On A CPAP Machine?